Self-Guided Visits and Trails

 - Students are to break into small groups of up to ten.

-- Adult supervision is required for years Foundation to Year 7, per small group.
+- Adult supervision is required for years Preschool to Year 7, per small group.

 - Please be mindful of other visitors, by moving one small group through a space at a time.